Latvian War of Independence

 The Latvian War of Independence (Latvijas Neatkarības karš), sometimes called Latvia's freedom battles (Latvijas brīvības cīņas) or the Latvian War of Liberation (Latvijas atbrīvošanas karš), was a series of military conflicts in Latvia between 5 December 1918, after the newly proclaimed Republic of Latvia was invaded by Soviet Russia, and the signing of the Latvian-Soviet Riga Peace Treaty on 11 August 1920.

-The war can be divided into several stages: Soviet offensive, German-Latvian liberation of Kurzeme and Riga, Estonian-Latvian liberation of Vidzeme, Bermontian offensive, and Latvian-Polish liberation of Latgale.
+The war can be divided into several stages: Soviet offensive of 1918–1919, German-Latvian liberation of Kurzeme and Riga, Estonian-Latvian liberation of Vidzeme, Bermontian offensive, and Latvian-Polish liberation of Latgale.

-The war involved Latvia (its provisional government supported by Estonia, Poland and the Western Allies—particularly the navy of United Kingdom) against the Russian SFSR and the Bolsheviks' short-lived Latvian Socialist Soviet Republic.
-Germany and the Baltic nobility added another level of intrigue, initially being nominally allied to the Nationalist/Allied force but attempting to jockey for German domination of Latvia.
-Eventually, tensions flared up after a German coup against the Latvian government, leading to open war.
+The war involved Latvia (its provisional government supported by Estonia, Poland and the Western Allies—particularly the navies of the United Kingdom and France) against the Russian SFSR and the Bolsheviks' short-lived Latvian Socialist Soviet Republic.
+Germany and the Baltic nobility added another level of intrigue, initially being nominally allied to the Nationalist/Allied force in repelling the Soviet forces, but attempting to jockey for German domination of Latvia.
+Eventually, tensions flared up after a German coup against the Latvian government in the spring of 1919, leading to open war.

 Following a cease-fire, a ploy was developed by the Germans, nominally dissolving into the West Russian Volunteer Army led by Gen. Pavel Bermont-Avalov.
-This West Russian Volunteer Army included Germans and former Russian prisoners of war nominally allied with the White Army in the Russian Civil War, but both Bermondt-Avalov and von der Goltz were more interested in eliminating the nationalists than fighting the Bolsheviks.
+This West Russian Volunteer Army (sometimes called the Bermontians) included Germans and former Russian prisoners of war nominally allied with the White Army in the Russian Civil War, but both Bermondt-Avalov and von der Goltz were more interested in eliminating the nationalists than fighting the Bolsheviks.
+The ploy was thwarted by the Latvian, Estonian and Allied forces as the Bermontians were stopped on the left bank of the capital Riga by October 1919.
+By November, a counter-attack was launched against the Bermontians, and by the end of the year they had retreated into East Prussia and disbanded.

+After the expulsion of the West Russian Liberation Army, the Landeswehr was once again put under Latvian and Allied control, with the force now advancing of Soviet-held Latgale in eastern Latvia.
+With the assistance of the Second Polish Republic and Estonia, the Latvian forces cleared Latgale from the Soviet forces by February 1920, effectively ending the war until a peace treaty in August 1920.

 Certain episodes of the Latvian Independence War were also part of the Polish-Soviet War, particularly the Battle of Daugavpils.